Syncaidius/MoltenEngine/README.md

 | SPIR-V Shader Compiler |  		  |         |        |             |      |

 # Android
-Molten has recently been upgraded to .NET 7.
 To build for Android you will need to install the Android workloads by running
 ```dotnet workload install android``` in command prompt or powershell.

 If you're upgrading from a previous .NET version, you may also need to run this command again to update the android workload.